PL/ SQL:

 As we are not catching the exception, program is terminated abnormally.

-We can avoid abnormal termination of the program by catching the exception using Exception Section.
+the program by catching the exception using Exception Section.

 Ex: